vivekmahato/mlots/docs/source/NSW_Demo/NSWClassifier_Demo.rst

-The accuracy of the model is **48%**, which is poorer than random guessing.
+The accuracy of the model is **18%**, which is really poor; worse than random guessing.
+This is due to the default parameters which makes NSW network not enough dense.

 Model tuning
 ~~~~~~~~~~~~